SimYunSup/bylinecms/README.md

 Enjoy and stay tuned!

-Copyright © 2025 Anthony Bouch and contributors
+## License

-This project is licensed under the GNU Affero General Public License v3.0 or later.
+Byline CMS is free software licensed under the GNU Affero General Public License v3.0 or later.
+For full details, please refer to the [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) files in this repository.

+Copyright © 2025 Anthony Bouch and contributors.

-Major contributors:
+### Major Contributors

-- Anthony Bouch
+* Anthony Bouch
-- David Lipsky
+* David Lipsky